jmaclellan/frontend-nanodegree-mobile-portfolio/README.md

 * Used the website, Optimizilla.com, to compress the size of two jpeg images and add those newly optimized images (profilepic-min.jpg and pizzeria-min.jpg) to the project.

-* Used Gimp, a free image editor availble online, in order to reduce the size of pizzeria-min.jpg, as the original pizzeria.jpg had a natural size much larger than the display size which caused the page to be inefficient.
+* Used Gimp, a free image editor available online, in order to reduce the size of pizzeria-min.jpg, as the original pizzeria.jpg had a natural size much larger than the display size which caused the page to be inefficient.

 * Inlined CSS between style tags in the head